polings/StringPlus/README.md

 | 3 | void *insert(const char *src, const char *str, size_t start_index) | Returns a new string in which a specified string (str) is inserted at a specified index position (start_index) in the given string (src).
 In case of any error, return NULL. |
 | 4 | void *trim(const char *src, const char *trim_chars) | Returns a new string in which all leading and trailing occurrences of a set of specified characters (trim_chars) from the given string (src) are removed.
 In case of any error, return NULL. |

+## Part 1.
+Implementation of the string.h library functions

+It was necessary to implement the described above functions of the string.h library:
+ - The library must be developed in C language of C11 standard using gcc compiler;
+ - The library's code, including headers, makefile and library itself must be located in the src folder;
+ - When writing code it is necessary to follow the Google style;
+ - Make it as a static library named *s21_string.a* (with the header file s21_string.h);
+ - The library must be developed in accordance with the principles of structured programming, duplication in the code must be avoided;
+ - Prepare a full coverage of the library's functions by unit-tests using the Check library;
+ - Test's code and the executable file must be located in the src folder;

+## Part 2.
+Partial implementation of the sprintf function

+It was necessary to implement the sprintf function from the stdio.h library:
+- The function must be placed in the s21_string.h library;
+- All of the requirements outlined above are applied to function implementation;
+- The next partial formatting must be supported:
+  - Specifiers: c, d, f, s, u, %
+  - Flags: -, +, (space)
+  - Width description: (number)
+  - Precision description: .(number)
+  - Length description: h, l

+## Part 3.
+Implementation of some format modifiers of the sprintf function

+It was necessary to implement some format modifiers of the sprintf function from the stdio.h library:
+- The next additional format modifiers must be supported:
+  - Specifiers: g, G, e, E, x, X, o, p
+  - Flags: #, 0
+  - Width description: *
+  - Precision description: .*
+  - Length description: L

+## Part 4.
+Implementation of the sscanf function

+It was necessary to implement the sscanf function from the stdio.h library:
+- All of the requirements outlined above are applied to function implementation;
+- Full formatting (including flags, widths, precision, modifiers and conversion types) must be supported.

+## Part 5.
+Implementation of special string processing functions

+It was necessary to implement some string processing functions from the String class:
+- All of the requirements outlined above are applied to functions implementation;